Dracaena marginata ‘Kiwi’ is a very elegant dragon plant cultivar. Striped green and ivory colors bring lushness and light to any house.

 Learn more about the Dracaena marginata ‘Kiwi’

 The pale yellow stripe along the center of each leaf fades into green and dark green, with just a flare of deep red lining the rims.
-It’s the same colors as a slice of the kiwifruit!
 This color range is actually inverted from the natural relative of the species, the ‘Song of India’ Dracaena reflexa, which has a green center and cream-colored edges.